 On-going operating costs - The initial operating costs will be specific to park maintenance activities such as inspection, maintenance and repair, mowing, trimming, and trash and recycling removal.
-The barn renovation will add public bathrooms; we expect water and other utility costs will increase by approximately \$5,000 annually.
-Those costs should be partially offset by revenues from renting the barn.
+The barn renovation added public bathrooms; with only a few months of experience, we project that water and other utility costs will increase by approximately \$5,000 annually.
+Those costs should be offset by revenues from renting the barn.

 Hickory Park Lighting & Pavillion Replacement - Hickory Park is an active recreational facility with four fields, three tennis courts, two basketball courts, a sand volleyball court, playground and a pavilion.
 Improved parking lot lighting and lighting for the basketball and tennis courts have been identified by the Park and Recreation Board as priorities.
-The pavilion is showing its age and is scheduled for replacement in 2022.
+During 2023, new pickle ball courts, volleyball and T ball fields are planned additions to the Park.